juanchok12/Concentration-of-Banking/README.md

       * Successor Bank ID (RSSD).
       * Date of transformation (the date in which the merger/acquisition occurred).
 [Link](https://www.ffiec.gov/npw/FinancialReport/DataDownload)
  * Attributes.csv: Since the "Relationships.csv" file only has a numerical identifier as an ID for banks, it was necessary to cross reference/map the "Attributes.csv" file (which contains both the numerical identifier and its legal name) to obtain the legal name of the financial entities of interest.
 [Link]( https://www.ffiec.gov/npw/FinancialReport/DataDownload)
  * "history.csv".
 Each one of the Big Four banks has a history csv file that can be found by entering the RSSD number in the National Information Center search engine. "history.csv" displays the history of bank, uncluding mergers and acquistions.
-Since not all RSSD numbers are identifiable through the "Attributes.csv" file, we can rely on the "history.csv" to fill the gaps on the missing pieces.
+Since not all RSSD numbers are identifiable through the "Attributes.csv" file, I can rely on the "history.csv" to fill the gaps on the missing pieces.
 [Link](https://www.ffiec.gov/NPW)

 The Jupyter Notebook *network_MnA.ipynb* is file in the "script" folder that cleans, wrangles, and plots the data by carrying the following tasks:
 *	Adding missing values, such as the legal names of the entities by concatenating “Tranformations.csv”, “Attributes.csv”, “history.csv” files” to develop a data frame that has the necessary data points...